Military Cyber Security Unit (Albania): Operations and activities

+In January 2025, the U.S. announced a $940,000 investment to strengthen the Albanian Armed Forces’ cyber defense capabilities, including the delivery of a deployable cyber defense kit and certification training for the Military Cyber Security Unit.

-In May 2025, the CSMU participated in the Cyber Yankee 2025 exercise held in New Hampshire, USA.
+Additionally, in May 2025, the CSMU participated in the Cyber Yankee 2025 exercise held in New Hampshire, USA.
 The Albanian team achieved top scores in the "Capture the Flag" competition, reflecting growing national expertise in cyber defense.

 Organizational structure

 The unit operates under the Cyber and Signal Command (Komanda Kibernetike dhe Ndërlidhjes), established to coordinate all military cyber operations.
 It also collaborates with the Security and Defense Innovation Center, focusing on R&D in cyber capabilities and military tech innovation.

 Strategic significance

 The creation of CSMU came after a series of high-profile cyberattacks on Albanian government systems in 2022, which were attributed to state-sponsored actors.
 The unit enhances Albania’s defense readiness and contributes to NATO’s collective cyber defense strategy.